stevedudek/Hexes/README.md

 #### The Problem

-For about a decade, I've been invested in an LED technology stack of
+For about a decade, I've invested in an LED technology stack of
 * LEDs
 * Pixel Pusher Hardware
 * Processing software and visualizer
 * Python show runner
 * Laptop

-The Pixel Pusher robustly handles power distribution, but currently is dependant on Processing to send it LED signals.
+The Pixel Pusher robustly handles power distribution, but currently the Pixel Pusher depends on Processing to send it LED signals.
-Not only is Processing potentially slow (limited to 30-60 frames per second), but also I'm having trouble installing Processing on a Raspberry Pi, requiring thus a laptop.
+Not only is Processing potentially slow (limited to 30-50 frames per second), but also I'm having trouble installing Processing on a Raspberry Pi, requiring a laptop instead.
 A DMX King (thanks, John Major) may free up this technological barrier.

 #### Initial Goals

 0. Rip out most of the Pyramid Triangles code, so I can understand the simplest pieces
 1. Get the DMX King to talk to a new (actually old) type of LED: RGB ws2801
-2. Get Python LED shows to work with the DMX King
+2. Get previously-written Python LED shows to work with the DMX King
 3. Add a few LED features: frame interpolation, dual-show running
 4. Bring back an optional Processing visualizer for debugging and LED-free running